 Toronto Blue Jays Make a Splash?

 The Blue Jays were one of the most exciting teams in baseball heading into this season.
 While the team doesn’t lead the AL East, they are still first in the AL Wild Card race and will likely make the playoffs.
+They are also a sports betting Canada favorite, seeing tons of action on futures wagers.

 Toronto’s starting outfield has not been an area of concern.
 Lourdes Gurriel, Jr., George Springer, and Teoscar Hernandez have all been above-average offense players this season.
 However, the lineup could benefit from a switch-hitter such as Happ.